1. London Zoo

 - a wide variety of sports pitches surrounding The Hub (a community sports centre and café with 360 degree views around the Park), along with 12 tennis courts.

-Those with the energy to climb 256 feet to the top of Primrose Hill can enjoy views down to London Zoo and across the city to the Gherkin, Canary Wharf and the Millennium Dome.
+Those with the energy to climb 256 feet to the top of Primrose Hill, at the park's norther end, can enjoy views down to London Zoo and across the city to the Gherkin, Canary Wharf and the Millennium Dome.

 The surrounding residential area is another attraction, with past and present residents including Kingsley Amis, Boris Johnson, Daniel Craig, Jude Law, Kate Moss, John Cleese and WB Yeats.